CAF to AAC Converter

 or click to browse

-Complete Guide: CAF to AAC Converter
+What is CAF to AAC Converter?

 The CAF to AAC Converter decodes Apple Core Audio Format files and re-encodes them as AAC.
 AAC is the standard codec for Apple services, Android, and streaming platforms, offering broad compatibility and efficient file sizes.
 All conversion runs in your browser using FFmpeg via WebAssembly.